 2ne situation: A small group of bats is living under the eaves of your roof (exterior).
 What should you do?

 In most cases, bats, most often males, will use this site only temporarily because they prefer warmer shelters.
-In certain cases, one can use repellent paste or polypropylene netting if they persist in roosting under the eaves.
+In certain cases, one can use polypropylene netting if they persist in roosting under the eaves.

 3rd situation: A large colony of bats is living in a school, attic, church, etc.